-The Related Boards (2) section contains all Initiatives Workflows of the team or management boards selected during the setup.
+The Linked Workflows (2) section contains all Initiatives Workflows of the team or management boards selected during the setup.
 The name of each board is displayed on the top left side and all its Initiatives are visualized in the standard Kanban view.

 Users can easily relate more boards using the Boards Lists panel (3).